pf1219/StroCate/README.md

 #### Pixel Error
 * This setting matters only if your input mode is "Corner+Facing"
-* Set this value based on how accurate you can measure how many (minecraft) pixel the crosshair is from the vortex.
+* Set this value based on how accurate you can measure how many (minecraft) pixel the crosshair is from the vertex.
   - Smaller value → Assumes accurate measurement → More confident prediction
   - Bigger value → Assumes less accurate measurement → Less confident prediction
 * Tip